-The 15 species addressed in this draft recovery plan use 8 natural habitat types.
-Large portions of these habitats have been destroyed, reduced in size, degraded such that the habitat no longer supports stable or growing populations, and need management and protection to support recovery of the 15 species (Ball et al. 2020; Browning et al. 2020; Clark et al. 2020; Javar-Salas et al. 2020; Kim et al. 2020; Lowe et al. 2020; Nelson et al. 2020; Pe'a et al. 2020).
-Collectively, restoration and protection of the 8 habitat types would benefit all 15 species and is necessary for their recovery.
-Restoration and management of these habitats should be informed by science-based management plans.
+The 15 plant and invertebrate species addressed in this recovery plan use 8 natural habitat types.
+Large portions of these habitats have been destroyed, reduced in size, degraded such that the habitat no longer supports stable or growing populations, are in need of management and protection, or a combination of these conditions (Ball et al. 2020; Browning et al. 2020; Clark et al. 2020; Javar-Salas et al. 2020; Kim et al. 2020; Lowe et al. 2020; Nelson et al. 2020; Pe'a et al. 2020).
+Collectively, restoration and protection of the 8 habitat types are beneficial to all 15 species and provide for the species-specific habitats necessary for the recovery of each species.
+Restoration, management, and protection of these habitats should be informed by science-based management plans.
 On private lands, such efforts may require conservation agreements with landowners.

-Nonnative species, particularly invasive plants, herbivores, and predators affect all 15 species either by altering their habitats or by harming or killing individuals.
-Recovery of the 15 species will require monitoring and management of nonnative invasive plants, ungulates, other vertebrates, and invertebrates; and minimizing expansion of urban development into the habitats required for recovery.
+Nonnative species, particularly invasive plants, disease, herbivores, and predators affect all 15 species either by altering their habitats or by directly impacting the species.
+Recovery of the 15 species will require monitoring and management of nonnative invasive plants, ungulates, other vertebrates, and invertebrates; fencing and nonleathal or lethal control of herbivores or predators, and minimizing development in natural habitats required for recovery.
 The microclimate needs of each species should be documented and modeled to determine how suitable microclimates will shift due to climate change.
 Hurricanes, tsunamis, volcanic eruptions, and floods will intermittently affect habitats to varying degrees.
 Mitigating the effects of these events requires conserving sufficient habitats to support redundant viable populations of the listed species throughout their respective ranges.
 Having species representation in genetic storage will provide a source for propagation of some species.
-Ex situ collections and captive propagation may be necessary as sources for translocation and to ensure preservation of genetic representation in the event that a species becomes extirpated from the wild.
-Recovery will require working with State, Federal, County, nonprofit, and private entities to reestablish the viability of each species across its range.
+Ex situ collections and captive propagation may be necessary as sources for translocation and to ensure preservation of genetic representation if a species becomes extirpated from the wild.